LiliaFramework/Lilia/docs/store/content.md

 - **Bank Robbery**: Adds a bank safe that can be robbed, with configurable settings such as minimum police presence and incremental money accumulation.

+- **Rideable Mounts**: Adds a variety of rideable pets that players can mount.

+- **Pets**: Introduces pets with needs, such as hunger, boredom, thirst, and health.
+Pets can also get sick overtime.

 - **In-depth Armors**: Allows for comprehensive customization of armor, affecting player models, movement speed, jump height, fall damage immunity, resistance percentages, radiation immunity, footstep sounds, and visual overlays.

 - **Marketplace**: Establishes a global marketplace for player transactions.